Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 === Symbolic Execution

-Symbolic execution also tracks path conditions but maintains them as logical formulas.
+Symbolic execution also tracks path conditions, but maintains them as logical formulas.

-Differences:
+The key difference lies in how conditions are handled.
-- Symbolic execution queries SMT solvers at each branch (expensive)
+- Symbolic execution queries SMT solvers at each branch point, which can be expensive.
-- Our approach uses BDD operations (often faster for boolean conditions)
+- BDD-based approach uses BDD operations instead, which are often faster for Boolean conditions.

-- Symbolic execution aims for exact solutions
-- Our approach abstracts numeric values (more scalable)
+Symbolic execution aims for _exact solutions_ to constraints, while BDD-based approach _abstracts_ numeric values for better scalability.

-Both suffer from path explosion; symbolic execution typically limits search depth.
+Both techniques suffer from path explosion, though symbolic execution typically addresses this by limiting search depth.

 === Model Checking

-Model checking explores state space explicitly or symbolically.
+Model checking explores the state space either explicitly or symbolically.

-Differences:
-- Model checking checks specific properties (temporal logic)
+- Model checking focuses on verifying specific properties expressed in temporal logic.
-- Abstract interpretation computes all reachable states
+- Abstract interpretation, by contrast, computes the full set of reachable states.

-- Model checking often uses BDDs for state representation
-- Our approach uses BDDs for _path_ representation within abstract interpretation
+Both use BDDs, but for different purposes: model checking uses them for state representation, while the BDD-based approach uses them for _path_ representation within abstract interpretation.

-Both use BDDs but for different purposes.

 === Type Systems

 Type systems are path-insensitive by design.

-Differences:
-- Types merge all paths at join points
+Types merge information from all paths at join points.
-- No path explosion, very fast
-- Very imprecise for value-dependent properties
-- Cannot verify assertions like "x > 0"
+This makes type checking very fast with no path explosion.
+However, the cost is precision: types cannot verify value-dependent properties like "$x > 0$".

-Type systems are a special case of abstract interpretation with extreme abstraction.
+Type systems represent a special case of abstract interpretation with extreme abstraction.

 == When Do We Need Path Sensitivity?